BU-ISCIII/BU-ISCIII/docs/Workstations.md

 ## Keep ssh sessions alive

-Asterix will kick you out every time you keep your connection idle for a set period of time.
+Portutatis will kick you out every time you keep your connection idle for a set period of time.
 To avoid this annoying feature of the firewall, you can modify your ssh connection settings to send NULL packages every X seconds, which will keep your connection up and running.

 How you do it, depends on the tool you are using for ssh-ing.
 I will explain the modifications you have make in the most broadly used tools to send a keep-alive signal every 5 minutes.